Blueberry Pruning Guide

 Old, overgrown, unproductive — but almost certainly salvageable

-A blueberry that hasn't been pruned in a decade is typically a dense thicket of 20-30 canes, mostly gray old wood, producing small berries only at the tips of the tallest stems where they get enough light.
-The interior is a tangle of weak, crossing branches with no air movement.
-This plant is alive and healthy but structurally exhausted — it's spending most of its energy maintaining wood that produces almost nothing.
+A blueberry that hasn't been pruned in a decade is typically a dense thicket of twenty to thirty canes, mostly old gray wood at this point, producing small berries only at the very tips of the tallest stems where they manage to get enough light.
+The interior is usually a tangle of weak, crossing branches with essentially no air movement through it.
+This plant is genuinely still alive and healthy in most cases, just structurally exhausted, spending most of its available energy maintaining wood that's producing almost nothing in return.

-Two-year renovation (recommended): In year one, remove half the canes at ground level — choose the oldest, thickest, and most congested.
-Leave the youngest and most productive-looking stems.
-The bush looks dramatically thin but immediately redirects energy into the remaining canes and begins pushing new basal growth.
-In year two, remove the remaining old wood and begin the standard annual protocol on the new framework.
-You'll sacrifice most of the crop in year one and get a light crop in year two, with near-full production returning in year three on young, vigorous wood.
+A two year renovation is what we typically recommend.
+In year one, remove half the canes at ground level, choosing the oldest, thickest, and most congested ones first.
+Leave the youngest and most productive looking stems in place.
+The bush will look dramatically thin immediately afterward, but it redirects energy into the remaining canes right away and begins pushing vigorous new basal growth within the same season.
+In year two, remove the remaining old wood and begin the standard annual protocol on what's now a genuinely new framework.
+You'll sacrifice most of the crop in year one and get a light crop in year two, with near full production returning by year three on young, vigorous wood.

-Complete renovation (aggressive): Cut the entire bush to 4-6 inches in March.
-Blueberry resprouts well from the crown, but the rebuild takes longer than the two-year approach — expect minimal fruit in years one and two, with the framework mature enough for serious production by year three or four.
-This is the approach when the bush is so congested that identifying and selecting individual canes isn't practical.
-On properties across Greenland and North Hampton where blueberries were installed 15-20 years ago and never pruned, we typically recommend the two-year approach for plants still showing some productive wood and complete renovation for plants that are essentially all gray trunk.
+A more aggressive complete renovation is also an option for bushes too far gone for the staged approach.
+Cut the entire bush down to four to six inches in March.
+Blueberry resprouts well from the crown given good conditions, but the rebuild takes longer overall than the two year approach, with minimal fruit expected in years one and two and the framework not maturing enough for serious production until year three or four.
+This is the right approach when a bush is so congested that identifying and selecting individual canes for the staged method simply isn't practical anymore.
+On properties across Greenland and North Hampton where blueberries were installed fifteen to twenty years ago and never pruned since, we typically recommend the two year approach for plants still showing some productive wood, and complete renovation for plants that have become essentially all gray trunk with little else left.

 Soil, Mulch, and Aftercare